Fête de l'Humanité

 Much More Than a Festival

-Beyond the musical program, the 2026 edition offers its traditional Book Village (a hundred signing sessions), hundreds of associative and activist stands, numerous debates and round tables on politics, media, sports, and major societal issues, as well as exhibitions and activities for the whole family.
+Beyond the musical program, the 2026 edition features its traditional Book Village with hundreds of book signings, hundreds of non-profit and activist stalls, numerous debates and round tables on politics, media, sports, and major social issues, as well as exhibitions, live performances, and family-friendly activities.

 Ticketing